hz47/ml-demo/llm/README.md

 |-------|-----------|---------|
 | text-embedding-3-small | 1536 | Qdrant |

-## What is Clustering?
+## Clustering

 Clustering groups similar items together without predefined labels.
-K-Means (k=2) tries to split data into 2 groups - we use this to separate spam from ham based on embedding similarity.
+K-Means (k=2) tries to split data into 2 groups, we use this to separate spam from ham based on embedding similarity.

 ## Clustering Results